AyeshaAsif-23-del/VehicleRentalSystem/README.md

 # Vehicle Rental Management System

 A professional console-based **Management Information System (MIS)** developed in **C# and MySQL**.
 This system is designed for rental agencies to automate vehicle tracking, customer registration, and complex billing logic including late fees and damage assessments.
+It features **Smart Environment Detection**, allowing it to run seamlessly on local servers (XAMPP) or within **Docker containers**.

 ---